Fort Lauderdale–Tampa Bay rivalry: Statistics

+New Era in Women's Soccer

+A new era in the rivalry began in 2024 when USL Super League clubs Fort Lauderdale United FC and Tampa Bay Sun FC began play in the new Division One women's league.
+The rivalry climaxed in the inaugural USL Super League season as both clubs met in the championship match in Tampa, where ultimately the Sun won over Fort Lauderdale 1–0.
+Cecilie Fløe scored the game-winner in added extra time in the 100th minute to secure the victory for the Sun.

 Records

 As of October 2016, Lockhart Stadium in Fort Lauderdale has hosted the most matches with 44.
 In a distant second place, Tampa Stadium served as the venue of record on 26 occasions, followed by the Rowdies' current home of Al Lang Stadium, with 13 games.
 The largest crowd to ever attend this derby was 41,102 and occurred on June 23, 1979, at Tampa Stadium.
 On June 8, 1980, a crowd of 18,223 fans packed into Lockhart Stadium, representing the largest crowd in a South Florida edition of the derby.
 Both of those matches saw the visitors win, 2–1, in overtime.
 The lowest attended official games in the derby's history were both cup matches.
 The 1992 Professional Cup semifinal drew in only 356 fans to a rain-soaked Tampa Stadium on September 4, 1992, while their second round tie in the U.S. Open Cup, also in the rain, brought out a feeble 972 to Lockhart on June 22, 2012.
 All-time to date, 22 matches in this derby have reached the end regulation time with the teams level on goals, but only 6 ended in a draw.
 The other 16 games used Extra Time, Golden Goal, Penalty Kick shoot-outs or NASL style shoot-outs to determine a winner.
 Among these tied matches, the Fort Lauderdale-based clubs hold a sizable edge of 10 wins, 5 draws, and 6 losses.
 The Miami Fusion had won a 1998 preseason friendly in a shootout, but MLS officials later declared the match a draw because the Fusion inadvertently used two players in the shootout who had already been substituted out during kept time.

 Although other Florida teams, including the Jacksonville Teamen, Orlando Lions and Miami Sharks/Freedom among others, have played against several of these clubs from Tampa Bay and Fort Lauderdale, for whatever reason none has ever been able to match their intensity level on a regular basis.